scriptotek/colligator-frontend/README.md

 bower install

 # Credits
-The image handIcon is created by Open Exhibits and was found [here https://www.flickr.com/photos/openexhibits/5885018620].
+The image handIcon is created by Open Exhibits and was found [here](https://www.flickr.com/photos/openexhibits/5885018620).